Ernest and Jr. photo

 10-2-81

-Dear Volet & All,
+Dear Violet & All,

 I am sorry to be so slow about writing But I just recent found your letter it was mix'd up with Ernest Lees mail, so it was news to me.

 Jacky, has a lovely husband and two sweet little boys & she is busy as a B They are real good to me.
 Shes a blessing.
 Ive been going quiet a bit, as I told all the children, when Ernest dies that i would .
 So Ive visted by son in Ill.
 Ernest Le and his family in Nashville T. N. & with Jackie and family last week, Ernest Lee is very sweet to me he told my son, that I had been a good mother to him, But he is sure good to me.
 Every one at the Hollaways.
-Grand children great Joan Kkids and the hole buch are all just craqe about me and & I love them.
+Grand children great Joan K kids and the hole bunch are all just craze about me and & I love them.

 I'd sure like to met you.
-You know sister was my favorite hollaway. & I had such good time together, Hope Edd. is better, make it a point to come see us. andy time let me hear for you all.
+You know sister was my favorite Hollaway. & I had such good time together, Hope Edd. is better, make it a point to come see us. andy time let me hear for you all.

 Love